Latest

 Video: Report Launch

-Our report reviews the evidence about the operation of Prevent and the harms that it causes to individuals and communities.
-We show that Prevent is discriminatory in its impact on Muslim communities.
-It is directed primarily at children and young people who make up around half of all referrals.
-This includes children at nursery and primary schools.
+Our report reviews case-based evidence about the operation of Prevent and the harms it causes to individuals and communities.
+We show that Prevent is disporportionate in its impact on Muslim communities and harmful, primarily in its actions directed at children and young people.

 ForewOrd